ozgurkara99/project-for-visually-impaired-people-gsc/README.md

 2- Download models which are given above and add this folder to the same directory with main.py .

 3- Download the dependencies.
-`pip install numpy opencv-python tensorflow pillow matplotlib torch torchvision tensorflow-object-detection-api`
+`pip install numpy opencv-python tensorflow pillow==6.1 imutils matplotlib pytorch=0.4.1 torchvision=0.2.1 tensorflow-object-detection-api`

 4- To run program write this command:
 `python main.py ip_adress_of_camera_source`